-- \ Propositions are made true by truth-makers, like facts. - \ A proposition is true when what it claims about the world is so; it is false otherwise. - \ Beliefs are true when they have as their contents true propositions. - \ So, truth-makers make beliefs true. - Thus, the world makes true beliefs true; true beliefs do not make the world the way the world is. - N.b.: these are extra-logical features of propositions and can (and must, in fact) be set aside in the study of logic. - 'Correct rules of logic are indeed useful.
+\ Propositions are made true by truth-makers, like facts.

+- \ (The expression 'real facts' is pleonastic; the expression 'alternative fact' is oxymoronic.) - \ A proposition is true when what it claims about the world is so; it is false otherwise. - \ Beliefs are true when they have as their contents true propositions. - \ So, truth-makers make beliefs true. - \ Thus, the world makes true beliefs true; true beliefs do not make the world the way the world is. - N.b.: these are extra-logical features of propositions and can be (indeed, must be) be set aside in the study of logic. - 'Correct rules of logic are indeed useful.
 It staggers the imagination to picture a world in which they have no authority.
-But their utility derives from their correctness, not the other way around.' -Feinberg (RR, 1)
+But their utility derives from their correctness, not the other way around.' -Joel Feinberg